 Broadly speaking, it’s no longer permitted to camp outside designated campsites, so you can’t just park up wherever you like for the night without explicit written permission from the landowner.

 There are many great campsites in Iceland littered across the country, so you won’t have trouble finding a pitch.
 But because demand is so high, one of the most important things to consider if you’re going to be camping in Iceland in summer is to book ahead.
+Sometimes the demand is so high that the season extends well into September in Iceland when the weather is still somewhat mild.

 Be organized and reserve ahead of the pack so you’ll have more options at your disposal.